 |Flagella||It helps in the cellular movements, these are whip-like long outgrowth.|

 |Pili||These are the hair-like structures that help in attachment of the bacteria to the surface of the other bacteria.
 Short hair like structures are known as fimbriae.|

 |Plasmids||These are circular-DNA structure (extra chromosomal material), that do not participate in reproduction.|

 |Ribosomes||Ribosomes are the protein producing machines present in all the cellular structure.|

 |Nucleoid||The part in the cytoplasm of the cell, that has the DNA molecule.|

-Organelles like the endoplasmic reticulum, Golgi apparatus, mitochondria, lysosomes are absent in prokaryotes.
+Organelles like the endoplasmic reticulum, Golgi apparatus, mitochondria, and lysosomes are absent in prokaryotes.